iotaledger/wasp/documentation/docs/guide/solo/balances.md

 will now contain 42 iotas.
 The address on the UTXO Ledger will contain 42 iotas less, of course.

-In the next step the same wallet (`userWallet`) will withdraw all 42 iotas back to the address by sending a `withdraw` request to the `accounts` contract on the same chain.
+In the next step, the same wallet (`userWallet`) will withdraw all 42 iotas back to the address by sending a `withdraw` request to the `accounts` contract on the same chain.